pretix/pretix-docs/docs/tutorial/products.md

 On the next page, we have to adjust the "description" field to inform our customers of the prerequisites for access to the discounted ticket.
 Our description reads:
 "This ticket is only valid if you provide a student ID or member ID at check-in."
-We will then switch to the "price" tab, change the "default price" to €120.00 and the original price to the price of the standard ticket, i.e. €250.00.
+We will then switch to the :btn:Price: tab, change the "default price" to €120.00 and the original price to the price of the standard ticket, i.e. €250.00.
 The original price will be displayed as struck-through and the new default price will be displayed in bold green, highlighting the discount price.
-Then, we will go to the "check-in and validity" tab and check the box next to "requires special attention".
+Then, we will go to the :btn:Check-in and validity: tab and check the box next to "requires special attention".
 We have to provide instructions for the person operating the check-in at our event in the "check-in text" field.
 Our instructions say: "Check for student ID/member ID".
 We will then click the :btn:Save: button.